apache/pulsar/site2/docs/io-cdc-canal.md

 Here is a simple example to store MySQL change data using above example config.

-- Start a MySQL server with an example database
+- Start a MySQL server

 ```$bash
 docker pull mysql:5.7